 What Does Tufted Mean?

-Tufted refers to something that has tufts and is related to a specific embroidery technique.
-Making depressions at regular intervals in a cushion by putting a thread through and drawing it to a tight state is the definition of tufting, and the process is relatively straightforward.
+Tufted is a specific embroidery technique.
+Tufting is the process of making depressions at regular intervals in a cushion by putting a thread through and drawing it to a tight state.
+The definition of tufting is relatively straightforward.

-And in all honesty, it is as easy as that, providing you have the appropriate instruments and carefully measure and track your progress.
+In all honesty, it is as easy as that, provided you have the appropriate instruments and carefully measure and track your progress.

 Tufting dates back centuries and is still used today.
 Mattresses used to be stuffed with various materials (from feathers to cotton cloth).
 Tufting was employed to prevent the filling from shifting all over the place.

 The process of tufting developed alongside the rise of increasingly refined furniture.
-Even though it retained its original purpose of preventing thick layers from slipping or sagging, its role as a decorative component became increasingly important, which is how tufted headboards are so in style now.
+Even though it retained its original purpose of preventing thick layers from slipping or sagging, its role as a decorative component became increasingly important.
+This is why tufted headboards are so in style now.

 What Fabrics Are Best for Headboards?